jsas-uw/SocialNetwork/README.md

 # SocialNetwork
-Added Bill's main method from canvas files
+Created "Combined" branch with all files

-Modified the border pane to mock up the GUI
+Modified the menu/cmdEnum to include remaining functions

 Todo:
 - use the graph to populate the flow panes